senbox-org/s1tbx/beam-python/src/main/resources/README.md

 * For Darwin: [Xcode 5](https://itunes.apple.com/de/app/xcode/id497799835?mt=12), or higher
 * For Linux: gcc

-Clone or download the `jpy` repository from it's GitHub home
+Clone or download the jpy repository from it's GitHub home

     > git clone https://github.com/bcdev/jpy.git

-and follow the steps described in the `jpy`'s [`README.md`](https://github.com/bcdev/jpy/blob/master/README.md).
+and follow the steps described in the jpy's [`README.md`](https://github.com/bcdev/jpy/blob/master/README.md).

 If you encounter any problems during set-up please do not hesitate to contact the [BEAM user forum](http://www.brockmann-consult.de/cms/web/beam/forum).